yuedajiong/super-ai/README.md

   2024-11-21: The 1st version of the non-BP learning (block-independent-leaning, w/ or w/o target).
 Effitive!
 Tested on: MLP, dimension-reduction, classification.

   2024-12-14: The 2nd version of the non-BP learning (block-independent-leaning, w/ or w/o target).
 Effitive!
 Tested on: MLP, regression (difficult-task-type, a little different with classification), generation should be easy.

-  TODO: larget attention/transformer network on cifar10/100
+Not implement on larget attention/transformer network and  cifar10/100 or other big dataset task.

-#
+# 2029-09-22 (ASI)
+  2025-03-01 to 2025-08-31: In the summer of 2025, collaborated with Justin(https://github.com/yuenuting) to develop the Neural Octree Mesh representation algorithm, addressing highly detailed very large scale 3D representations and enabling neural network learnable.

+  2025-09-01 to 2025-09-21: Completed the first version of the ASI program, capable of confidently handling tasks such as ARC-AGI, Math Solver Tasks (SAT/IP/MIP/...), Sudoku, and more.

+  Conclusion: There is NO such thing as so-called AGI/ASI - what truly matters is diligent, systematic task-solving.
+However, problems can be abstracted into common solution frameworks; yet, both learning and searching remain indispensable.
+The common components include:

+    Problem representation

+    Transformation of problem solution space (compression/abstraction, decomposition)

+    General representation of solutions (one-shot function) and structured representation (directed graph)

+    Automatic construction of atomic solution functions

+    Brute-force search based on atomic solution functions, and

+    Heuristic search guided by prior learning as state-action mappings (generalized reasoning: DG{A|S}, ...)

 # to be continued, in diary ...